 In general, a POA is a legal document that authorizes a person (or organization) to represent or act on behalf of another in private or business affairs.
-However, there are different types of POAs and not all POAs grant the same privileges.
+However, there are different types of POAs, and not all POAs grant the same privileges.

 Even if you’re just starting to consider senior living, it’s not too early to start planning for future possibilities.

 Start by collecting legal and medication information.
 “Have a copy of everything your loved one has.
-Start a file of all their documents such as medical insurance card(s), driver’s license, social security card, and so on,” Colleen recommends.
+Start a file of all their documents such as medical insurance card(s), driver’s license, social security card, and so on,” Colleen recommended.
 Keep these in a separate file for easy access when your loved one moves into senior living.

 Then, consider talking to an attorney who specializes in elder law.
 They can help draw up the necessary paperwork.
 Before creating new paperwork, it's important to know if your loved one already has someone in place because anything new that’s drawn up will override that.
 For example, if your loved one already has a durable POA but that person is not able to help with the current situation, then a new POA may need to be drawn up.

-During the assessment process, the community will need a consent form for release of medical records.
+- During the assessment process, the community will need a consent form for the release of medical records.
 That form will need to be signed by the senior themselves or a family member that has POA.

-To reserve an apartment, there will be a rental agreement to sign.
+- To reserve an apartment, there will be a rental agreement to sign.
 This will also require the signature of the senior or their POA.
 Often this is a month-to-month contract, similar to renting an apartment.
 Just be sure you fully understand the agreement before you or your loved one signs it.